 Types of Scaffolds

-What is a Scaffold?
+What Is a Scaffold?

-Scaffolds are temporary structures built to help reach work areas that are well above ground level.
-Scaffolds can also be constructed as access platforms.
-According to the Occupational Health and Safety Administration (OSHA); a scaffold is “an elevated, temporary work platform” (n.d).
+Scaffolds are temporary structures built to help workers reach areas that are well above ground level.
+They can also serve as access platforms.
+According to the Occupational Safety and Health Administration (OSHA), a scaffold is defined as:

 There are two major categories of scaffolds as explained below.